harshvardhanverma03/harsh/readme.txt

 - 🖼️ **Image gallery** with animated hover zoom
 - 🧠 **Easy to customize** — edit text, colors, and images
 - 💬 **Ready-to-use contact form** structure
+- use trantiton in css
+use toogle
+use trantitions